D-Robotics/hobot_dnn/dnn_benchmark_example/README.md

 # Development Environment

 - Programming Language: C/C++
-- Development Platform: X3/X86
+- Development Platform: X3/Rdkultra/X5/X86
 - System Version: Ubuntu 20.04/Ubuntu 22.04
-- Compilation Toolchain: Linux GCC 9.3.0/Linaro GCC 9.3.0
+- Compilation Toolchain: Linux GCC 9.3.0/Linaro GCC 11.4.0

 # Compilation

 - X3 Version: Supports compilation on the X3 Ubuntu system and cross-compilation using Docker on the PC.
+- Rdkultra Version: Supports compilation on the Rdkultra Ubuntu system and cross-compilation using Docker on the PC.
+- X5 Version: Supports compilation on the X5 Ubuntu system and cross-compilation using Docker on the PC.
 - X86 Version: Supports compilation on the X86 Ubuntu system.
 Both support controlling the dependencies and functions of the compiled pkg through compilation options.